cgradwohl/homepage/README.md

     * for heroku: use process.env.PORT

 <br />
-1. add a MongoDB to the stack:
+1. add a MongoDB to the stack and create MongoDB local instance:

         1.1 brew update, brew install mongodb, brew upgrade mongodb 1.2 mongoose --> package.json